sapristi/owl/README.md

 ## Firmware

-Since the keyboard is the same as the rae-dux, you can use the rae-dux firmware for it, see the [https://github.com/andrewjrae/zmk-config/tree/development/config/boards/shields/rae_dux](rae-dux ZMK shield).
+Since the keyboard is the same as the rae-dux, you can use the rae-dux firmware for it, see the [rae-dux ZMK shield](https://github.com/andrewjrae/zmk-config/tree/development/config/boards/shields/rae_dux).

 ## Build Guide

-Checkout the build-guide for the [https://www.tzcl.me/blog/rae-dux](rae-dux).
+Checkout the build-guide for the [rae-dux](https://www.tzcl.me/blog/rae-dux).
 The main difference is that the MCUs are mounted on the bottom of the PCBs.

 ## Important Notes
 - **Wireless only**, the 36-key diodeless approach uses the P0 pin which is usually dedicated to TRRS